 He told us: “I think the British Hen Welfare Trust does a fantastic and important job.
 I first came across the charity when I was making the Fowl Dinners programme in 2008, and I was trying to encourage people to go higher welfare when it came to chicken and eggs.
 For me, part of being a meat-eater is all about respecting the animals that are bred for our food, so it’s important for them to be cared for and well treated.
 The BHWT has a vital role to play.”

-More recently, the charity’s Marketing and Communications Officer, Francesca Mapp, was involved in filming (see right) for an episode of Jamie and Jimmy’s Friday Night Feasts on the topic of hidden eggs.« Previous Page
+More recently in 2018, the charity’s Marketing and Communications Officer, Francesca Mapp, was involved in filming (see right) for an episode of Jamie and Jimmy’s Friday Night Feast on the topic of hidden eggs.« Previous Page